tyson-swetnam/intro-gpt/docs/teaching.md

 Skeptics say chatbots harm learning, but they disrupt traditional tools like essay writing.
-With a shortage of 69 million teachers worldwide, could ChatGPT or Bard supplement or replace them?
-The launch of ChatGPT and Bard show potential to replace some human tasks.
+With a shortage of 69 million teachers worldwide, could ChatGPT or Gemini supplement or replace them?
+The launch of Chatbots show potential to replace some human tasks.
 Are teachers an exception?
 Can chatbots complete tasks currently done by teachers?
 What are the risks?
-How can teachers use ChatGPT and Bard to improve their practice and efficiency?
+How can teachers use Chatbots to improve their practice and efficiency?

-## Opportunities of using ChatGPT and Bard as a learning tool
+## Opportunities of using Chatbots as a learning tool

 * **Enhance lessons**.
 In low- and middle-income countries, teachers face the challenge of making a dense curriculum engaging.
-To help with this, ChatGPT/Bard can translate learning objectives into lesson plans, offer ideas for class preparation, and aid in creating new assignments and assessments.
-However, ChatGPT/Bard does not assist with delivery, so teachers must still have strong teaching skills to ensure quality lessons.
+To help with this, ChatGPT/Gemini can translate learning objectives into lesson plans, offer ideas for class preparation, and aid in creating new assignments and assessments.
+However, ChatGPT/Gemini does not assist with delivery, so teachers must still have strong teaching skills to ensure quality lessons.
 * **Create assessment questions**.
-ChatGPT/Bard can help teachers improve assessment questions and generate multiple-choice items.
+ChatGPT/Gemini can help teachers improve assessment questions and generate multiple-choice items.
 It can also encourage higher-order thinking skills by providing prompts for essay questions and practical tasks.
 By using different